EkaterinaShep/ciphering-CLI-tool/README.md

 ### -o, --output

 A path to output file.
+Optional option.

 If the option is missed, text will be written to a command shell.